 1995: Ghana Stock Exchange Certificate in Advanced Securities

-1996: Crown Agents Resource Certificate in International Centre (Worthing UK) Commercial Law & Practice
+1996: Crown Agents Resource Certificate in Commercial Law & Practice at International Centre (Worthing UK) Commercial Law & Practice

 • Since 1989 he has been actively involved in legal practice in Ghana.
 He has appeared and participated in all stages of litigation at all levels of the Court Hierarchy.

 • He also participated in conciliation and arbitration.